 - Trusted School Leaders Stay Focused and Avoid Distractions.
-One of the essential responsibilities of the school leader is to evaluate and reflect on every element of school operation through its central mission, vision, and core values.
+One of the school leader’s essential responsibilities is to evaluate and reflect on every element of school operation through its central mission, vision, and core values.
 This central focus is reflected at all times, whether in general conversations, formal presentations, or prepared social media postings.

 - Trusted School Leaders Ask Questions.
-Just as trusted school leaders are active and intentional listeners, they are also skilled in asking both inquiry questions to gather new and greater amounts of information, and discovery questions to help determine a path forward in determining solutions.
+Just as trusted school leaders are active and intentional listeners, they are also skilled in asking inquiry questions to gather new and greater amounts of information and discovery questions to determine a path forward in determining solutions.

 - Trusted School Leaders Do Not Criticize.
 There is a major difference between criticizing and analyzing.
 Trusted school leaders can consider ideas, concepts, and views from varying perspectives – then provide a critique of those views without engaging in criticism of the ideas or the individuals supporting those ideas.

 - Trusted School Leaders Simplify the Complicated.
-A major part of the school leader’s role is maintaining a birds-eye view of all the issues surrounding successful school operation, and the complex factors affecting policy creation and decision-making in the best and fullest interests of the school.
+A major part of the school leader’s role involves maintaining a birds-eye view of all the issues surrounding successful school operation and the complex factors affecting policy creation and decision-making in the school’s best and fullest interests.
 A gifted and skilled communicator helps others to see complex ideas through simple language.

 Leaders are highly persuasive when exhibiting the above traits – because they are highly trusted.
-One of the premier objectives of any school leader is establishing high levels of trust in the institution, as well as trust in the leadership.
+One of the premier objectives of any school leader is establishing high levels of trust in the institution and trust in the leadership.
 School leaders who are clear communicators go a long way in supporting those objectives.

 ©Toby A. Travis, Ed.D.
 All Rights Reserved